-- The literacy rate of the labour force is increasing as the benefits of investment in primary school education are filtering through. - The development of road and rail connections with Iran's neighbours highlights the country's potential to develop into key transit point for East-West trade. - Lack of external demand means that those who can invest in Iran are rewarded with cheap resources. - Relaxing of sanctions is resulting in greater foreign direct investment inflows.
+- The literacy rate of the labour force is increasing as the benefits of investment in primary school education are filtering through. - The development of road and rail connections with Iran's neighbours highlights the country's potential to develop into key transit point for East-West trade. - Relaxing of sanctions is resulting in greater foreign direct investment inflows. - There is potential to combat the drug supply into Europe through programmes in Iran.